 The AD query user must be a domain user.
-For this exercise, the following user is created in SBCDEMO.Ribbon domain where Lync is deployed.
+For this exercise, the following user is created in SBCDEMO.Sonus domain where Lync is deployed.

 Active Directory based call routing can only be preformed with an AD feature license - ensure you have this license installed:

-Verify that the Active Directory feature is licensed.
+Verify that the Active Directory feature is licensed as shown below.